 CSBS Directory of State Bank Regulator links

-If the company is a credit union and it is located in Arizona and it is not on AZDFI’s list of licensees, it may be a federal credit union and generally has the word “federal” in its name.
+If the company is a credit union and it is located in Arizona and it is not on AZDFI’s Licensee Lookup, it may be a federal credit union and generally has the word “federal” in its name.
 It is regulated by the National Credit Union Association whose information is provided below.
 You may also call AZDFI’s Consumer Affairs Division at 602-771-2800, option #5 to assist you in finding the appropriate regulator.

 National Credit Union Administration